zchking/docs/pages/katalon-studio/tutorials/create_test_case_using_script_mode.md

 ---
 In addition to the **[Manual view](https://docs.katalon.com/x/9YEw)**, Katalon Studio allows expert users to programmatically write automation test in the Script view of test cases.
 Users with Groovy/Java background can easily edit test scripts in this view.

 This tutorial walks you through the steps needed to manually write a very basic automation test script using Katalon Studio.
 After going through this article, you will be able to understand and be able to use _import_ statements and **[built-in keywords](https://docs.katalon.com/x/VQAM)** to compose test scripts.
-It’s recommended that you should have some basic scripting background, preferably using **[Groovy](http://groovy-lang.org/)**, to efficiently use the scripting capability.
+It's recommended that you should have some basic scripting background, preferably using **[Groovy](http://groovy-lang.org/)**, to efficiently use the scripting capability.

 Given a sample test case with the following steps: